 The following screenshots are examples of SharePoint team sites, both classic and modern.

-Figure 1.
-Default team site experience, classic sites versus modern sites
+Figure 2.
+The improved default team site experience, classic sites versus modern sites

 Communication sites and site designs

-We’re using communication sites in SharePoint Online as the default building block for sites that host our major internal business functions going forward.
+We’re using communication sites in SharePoint Online as the default building block for sites that host our major internal business functions now and going forward.
 Communication sites provide a great place to share information with others.
-We can share news, reports, statuses, and other information in a visually compelling format.
-Communication sites use the modern SharePoint template and the modern user interface, which we enable at the tenant level wherever possible.
-Site designs offer some major benefits to the sites that use them and the content creators that are working with the sites:
+We can share news, reports, statuses, and other information in a modern, visually compelling format.
+Coupling hub sites with site designs offers some major benefits to the sites that use them and to the content creators that are working with the sites:

 - Look and feel is consistent and attractive throughout a collection of sites.
-Modern templates offer an attractive design out of the box.
-The connection of hub sites for navigation, design, and look and feel mean that it’s much easier to maintain an attractive and consistent user experience throughout our sites.
+Modern templates already offer an attractive design out of the box.
+The association to hub sites ensures consistent hub-wide navigation and search functionality across all sites in the hub, along with consistent branding and design.
+As a result, it’s much easier for our businesses to maintain an attractive and consistent user experience.